Citizen Promaster Diver (BN0150-28E) Watch Review

 The Promaster Diver by Citizen is one of the most popular diving watches ever.
 And if you’re thinking about getting it, I can help you make up your mind!
 I will tell you everything worth knowing about this awesome watch in this detailed review.

 I’ll be talking about the original Promaster Diver, which was (and still is) a best seller.
-The price tag is so attractive that it’s really hard to resist this watch, so it’s the perfect option if you’re on a budget!
+The price tag is so attractive that it’s really hard to resist this watch, so it’s the perfect option if you’re looking for a budget Citizen watch!

 Read this detailed review to learn about the features of this awesome diving watch.